utk-cs340-fall25/FOOD/sprint4/rduardo.md

 - Didnt use any for these last 2 weeks

 ### What you accomplished
-- Successfully implemented recipe search with tagging functionality (working on local testing)
+- Successfully implemented recipe tagging functionality
-- Created dynamic recipe loading from .rcp files
+- fixed issues with dynamic recipe loading from .rcp files
 - Fixed multiple Qt compilation and linking issues
-- Implemented ingredient file persistence (with ongoing bug fix for spacing issue)
+- fixed ingredient file persistence (with ongoing bug fix for spacing issue)
-- Integrated Matcha Banana Smoothie and Zucchini Chips recipes into test data
+- Integrated ALL recipes into ready data from the map
-- Resolved merge conflicts and maintained codebase stability across 10+ commits in the sprint period
+- helped flag issues with .rcp input errors stopping from launching program